skrey/yellow-extensions/features/gallery/README.md

     [gallery photo-album/ - 150]
     [gallery photo-album/ simple 150]

-Defining image captions in your text settings:
+Adding image captions to your text settings:

     photo-1314380.jpg: This is an example caption.
     photo-2387365-fika-time.jpg: Fika is an important part of life in Sweden.
 Photo: Taylor Franz